 4. Terms of Payment.

-- (c) Refunds.
-Client will not be charged for unused hours in the plan of Services.
-Client shall contact its account manager to discuss any such instances.
+(c) Refunds.
+Client will receive a 50% refund for unused hours in the plan of Services.
+Client shall contact its client success manager to discuss any such instances.

 5. Client Responsibilities.

 (a) Supervision of VAs.
 Client acknowledges and agrees that its virtual assistant acts under its sole direction.
 If Client requires its virtual assistant to make decisions on its behalf about the way in which any work, actions, tasks, strategies, or other business related functions are performed, Client does so on the basis that the virtual assistant is acting on its behalf and is under its general supervision at all times; however, Client’s virtual assistant will perform his or her assigned tasks independently and in a manner they deem appropriate and not subject to the control of the Client.

 (b) Passwords.
 Should Client decide to give its virtual assistant access to any of its business and/or personal accounts, Client does so entirely at its own risk, and Client acknowledges that it is solely and fully responsible for ensuring the security of its data.
 Client will be solely responsible for any loss, liability or violations that might occur as a result of such access.

 (c) Copyright.
 Copyright is the legal protection extended to authors or owners of original published and unpublished artistic and intellectual works.
 Should Client request that its virtual assistant source content or images for use on its website or in marketing or other materials relating to its business, Client acknowledges that it does do so at its own risk, and Client is solely responsible for its virtual assistant’s work with respect to such sourcing, and ensuring that all appropriate permissions to use such content or images have been obtained.
 Should Client request its virtual assistant to carry out any of these activities without the necessary permissions, Client will be solely responsible for any violations of copyright law, and may be subject to legal sanctions, including fines.